Glorious ruined folly rebuilt, or a concrete villa?

 Contract value: Undisclosed

-Poetically located in a secluded valley, this building occupies the site of a former farm house, existing outbuildings and adjacent ribbon lawn.
+Poetically located in a secluded valley Nithurst Farm occupies the site of a former farm house, existing outbuildings and adjacent ribbon lawn.
 From a distance, its form conjures allusions to the defensive farm buildings of Italy.
 Its skin is of traditional bricks, laid in wide-jointed, lime mortar.
 These wide joints increase the structure’s sense of mass and strange, dark arched windows give the feeling that you’re looking at a reworked historic ruin.
-And as you approach, a subtle play on scale begins to become apparent.
+And as you approach, a subtle play on scale begins to become apparent - as Hugh Pearman found out when he went to view Nithurst Farm for RIBA Journal too.

 Internal spaces continue this scale play and set contemporary against traditional.
 The boot room entrance expands into the main living space modelled on a Great Hall – but one which is abstracted.
 A more intimate sitting room overlooking lawn and surroundings – the ‘Solar’ – is accessed from here, as is the main staircase, which winds up through floors of children’s and guest bedrooms, to the master suite at the top with its spectacular view over the landscape.